MENU

 NT Live: Inter Alia

 Oscar-nominated Rosamund Pike (Gone Girl, Saltburn) is Jessica in the much-anticipated next play from the team behind Prima Facie.
 Jessica Parks is a smart Crown Court Judge at the top of her career.
 Behind the robe, she is a karaoke fiend, a loving wife and a supportive parent.
 When an event threatens to throw her life completely off balance, can she hold her family upright?
 Writer Suzie Miller, director Justin Martin, and composer Self Esteem, reunite following their global phenomenon Prima Facie, with this searing examination of modern motherhood and masculinity.
+Please note: for NT Live shows there is no trailer reel.
+Shows start on time - as they would in the theatre!

 The End